 La Contessa and the Marquis is the first book in Lindsay’s regency cozy mystery series, Rogues and Rakehells Mystery.
-The book is available for preorder and its offical release date is January 19th.
+The book is available for preorder and its official release date is January 19th.
 Head on over to Amazon and check it out.
-The beautiful cover is one of my designs by the way 😉
+The beautiful cover is one of my designs by the way. 😉

 Lord Rainer Cross, Marquis of Hathaway, is a well-known and dangerous rakehell within the ton.
 Little does he suspect his godmother has set him up to halt his skirt chasing days.